-TPR is made up of SBS (Styrene Butadiene-Styrene) which is a type of block copolymer.
-TPR is synthesized by making use of a process called living anionic polymerization.
-This is a chain polymerization process that polymerizes two monomers, namely butadiene, and styrene, into SBS.
+TPR is made up of Styrene Butadiene-Styrene (SBS), which is a type of block copolymer.
+TPR is synthesized using a process called living anionic polymerization.
+This is a chain polymerization process that polymerizes two monomers, namely butadiene and styrene, into SBS.
 This creates a polymer structure with hard, crystalline regions and soft, amorphous regions.
 The hard regions contain styrene, and the soft regions contain butadiene.
 The hard regions provide the thermoplastic properties, whereas the amorphous regions supply the elastomeric properties.

-PVC or poly vinyl chloride is an engineering thermoplastic with excellent resistance to moisture ingress and UV (ultraviolet light).
+PVC is an engineering thermoplastic with excellent resistance to moisture ingress and UV (ultraviolet light).
 Its good abrasion resistance makes it a popular choice for piping and construction materials.
 PVC is generally available in two forms, namely plasticized (PVC-P) and unplasticized (PVC-U).
 Unplasticized PVC is used in parts that require rigidity, like pipes and fittings.
 Plasticized PVC is used in applications that require flexibility, like cables, tubes, and PPE (personal protective equipment).
-Modified grades of PVC are available which have various additives to improve PVC properties—like overall strength.
+Modified grades of PVC are available, which have various additives to improve PVC properties, such as overall strength.
 These grades are referred to as PVC-M (Modified).
 PVC can be melt-processed using injection molding, extrusion, and blow molding.
-In addition to this, PVC pipes and fittings can be bonded with glue.
-Figure two shows a PVC pipe:
+Additionally, PVC pipes and fittings can be bonded with glue.

 TPR vs. PVC: Applications and Uses